 Organizational improvement is becoming more and more important every year as the pace of change in technology, consumers, and competitors is accelerating.
 Twenty years ago, companies didn’t have websites since people were still sending email on their dial-up modems.
 Google search engines also didn’t exist.
 It is just ten years ago that Apple introduced the iPhone.

 Remember when we rented movies from stores instead of streaming them?
-It is becoming rare for me to visit a store any more now that I can read product reviews online, order with one click from my phone, and have the item at my door in two days for free.
-I am learning to adapt, but my children are growing up in a world where they expect instant gratification: any item or information they want, they can now ask their smartphone to deliver.
+It is becoming rare for me to visit a store anymore now that I can read product reviews online.
+Then, I can order with one click from my phone and have the item at my door in two days for free.
+I am learning to adapt, but my children are growing up in a world where they expect instant gratification.
+Any item or information they want, they can now ask their smartphone to deliver.

-The drivers of change can be segmented by organizational drivers, macroeconomic drivers and technological drivers and the rate of change for each of these drivers is accelerating in most industries.
-It should be no surprise then that a recent survey of organizations found that 73% of organizations expect more change initiatives in the next few years, and only a small minority expects the pace of change to decelerate.
+The drivers of change can be segmented into organizational drivers, macroeconomic drivers, and technological drivers.
+The rate of change for each of these drivers is accelerating in most industries.
+It should be no surprise then that a recent survey of organizations found that 73% of organizations expect more change initiatives in the next few years.
+On the other hand, only a small minority expects the pace of change to decelerate.

-Despite the obvious and pressing need for organizations to become more adept at change (improve their rate of improvement), the same survey found that half of all change initiatives ended in a clear failure, with only about one-in-three initiatives resulting in a clear success.
-One thing worse than not changing at all is having your change initiatives consumer time and resources, but fail.
-Yet two-thirds of the time this is exactly what is happening.
+Despite the obvious and pressing need for organizations to become more adept at change (improve their rate of improvement), the same survey found that half of all change initiatives ended in a clear failure.
+Only about one-in-three initiatives resulted in a clear success.
+One thing worse than not changing at all is having your change initiatives, consumer time, and resources, but fail.
+Yet, two-thirds of the time this is exactly what is happening.

 “If your competitors are improving faster than you, you are getting worse.”

-So, what does help improve the pace of change and likelihood of success?
-Here are three actions we recommend for organizational improvement:
+So, what does help improve the pace of change and the likelihood of success?
+Here are three actions we recommend for accelerating change and achieving organizational improvement:

 - Have employees drive the change